 PM10 for real-time public information.
 Real-time plots (with 10-minute updates) of the DustTrak data can be found on the Hobart (New Town) Real-time Air Quality page.

-Graphs of annual validated data are available via the
+Graphs of annual validated data (LVAS and TEOM) are available via the

 validated data portal.

-The National Environment Protection Measure standards for the species measured at the New Town air monitoring station are:
+The National Environment Protection Measure standards for the species measured at this air monitoring station are:

-Important Note: These data are indicative only, and are provided for public information.
-These unvalidated data cannot be used to determine if air quality standards have been exceeded.
+Important Note: The unvalidated data in the plot above are indicative only, and are provided for public information.

 In keeping with legislative requirements the data are reported in Australian Eastern Standard Time (AEST) throughout the year.